guilhermecxe/tvshow/README.md

 ﻿# TV Shows Visualizations
 This is a tiny project with web scraping and data visualization.
+The project base is in [visualizations.ipynb](https://github.com/guilhermecxe/tvshow/blob/master/visualizations.ipynb)

 Basically, my goal is to be able to compare episodes or seasons from different TV shows with just one function.